-Optima Chemical and the American Chemical Society (ACS) recently recognized outstanding chemistry undergraduate students from 6 universities and colleges in our region.
-The awards luncheon was held at the Douglas Golf & Country Club on Saturday, April 27, 2019.
-Student award winners, accompanied by parents and nominating Professors, were in attendance with several representatives from Optima.
+Optima Chemical and the American Chemical Society (ACS) Southwest Georgia Chapter recognized outstanding chemistry undergraduate students from nine universities and colleges in the region.
+The awards luncheon was held at the Douglas Golf & Country Club on Saturday, April 29, 2017.
+This year’s award makes the 10th year anniversary supporting this great cause for Science Education.
+Student award winners, accompanied by parents and nominated professors, were in attendance along with representation from Optima.
 The purpose of the award is to recognize and encourage outstanding students in their pursuit of careers in chemistry, engineering and related sciences.
-ACS is the world’s largest scientific association, with a membership of more than 160,000 chemists, chemical engineers, and others in related professions.
-The ACS mission is to encourage the advancement of the chemical enterprise and its practitioners through information dissemination, education programs, and public services.
-This award serves as a tool to encourage future scientists.
+ACS is the world’s largest scientific association, with a membership of more than 160,000 chemists, chemical engineers and others in related professionals.
+With a mission is to encourage the advancement of the chemical enterprise and its practitioners, through information dissemination, educational programs, and public services, this ACS award serves as a tool to encourage future scientists.

-Professor Linda Gosnell, Valdosta State University and Chairman of local ACS Chapter, presided over the meeting and presented the awards to each student.
-Professor Gosnell recognized students for their accomplishments and encouraged them to continue their pursuit of a career in science.
-She also thanked Optima Chemical and President, Mr. Gene Williams, for their active support of the ACS Section over many years.
-Optima has supported the ACS mission by providing funding and organization for National Chemistry Week activities conducted in our local schools, student awards, and staff volunteer work for numerous events.
+Professor Alexandrina L. Focsan, Valdosta State University and Chairman of local ACS chapter, presided over the meeting and presented the awards to each student.
+Professor Focsan recognized students for their accomplishments and encouraged them to continue their pursuit of a career in science.
+He also thanked Optima Chemical and President Mr. Gene Williams, for their active support of the ACS Section over many years.
+Optima has supported the ACS mission by providing funding and organization for National Chemistry Week activities conducted in our local schools, student awards and staff volunteer work for numerous events.